 - During the school year, educators work on teams of 3-4 educators and 3-4 industry volunteers to translate workplace experiences into classroom learning for students.
 Each team chooses a product to create.
 The overall goals of these products are to bring students relevant, work-based problems, to see the importance of 21st Century skills in their future careers, and to have access to real industry partners and diverse voices.
 The teams meet for ten online after school meetings between August and February.

-- Industry partners contribute by providing insight into the skills needed to be successful in their industry.
+- Volunteers from regional employers contribute by providing insight into the skills needed to be successful in their industry.
 They also talk about career opportunities in their sector and share firsthand understanding of real problems that are solved in their workplace.
 Industry partners also often visit classrooms to mentor students, discuss careers, or launch a problem.
 We aim for these industry-educator relationships to be long lasting.